dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 <img src="img/record-route-button.jpg" style="width: 55px; margin-top: 10px;">
 You will now have to manually control your robot around the map to create the path.
 Use the joysticks and 'Add Point' buttons to make your route.
 <img src="img/record-route-view.gif" style="width: 400px; margin-top: 10px" />
+`Need to make new image/gif, this one is unclear`

 After moving your robot, you should see a blue-coloured path being formed by the robot.
 This path is the route you will set for your robots to follow.